FaceCam

 - Cryptographic Stream Key Authentication

-- React Native Mobile App (iOS & Android)
+- React Native Mobile App (iOS and Android)